OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 5. Replace TODO6 with the following line.
 Note the following about this code:

     * The call to `acquireTokenOnBehalfOf` does not include a resource parameter because we constructed the `AuthModule` object (`auth`) with the AAD V2 endpoint which does not support a resource property.
-    * The second parameter of the call specifies the permissions the add-in will need to get a list of the user's files and folders on OneDrive for Business.
+    * The second parameter of the call specifies the permissions the add-in will need to get a list of the user's files and folders on OneDrive.

     `const graphToken = await auth.acquireTokenOnBehalfOf(jwt, ['Files.Read.All']);`